yow5110/Assignment-1/3/README.md

 Debugging is one of the most important parts of computational thinking.
 Finding and fixing bugs (errors) is often a tedious task that requires to develop strategy and some good habits.

-The Lennard-Jones potential is a useful formula to describe the interaction between two atoms of a rare gas.
+The Lennard-Jones potential is a useful formula to describe the interaction between two atoms of a rare gas (like Argon).
 The potential energy of interaction of two atoms is expressed in terms of their distance as

 <img src="https://latex.codecogs.com/gif.latex?U^{LJ}(r)=4\epsilon\left[\left(\frac{\sigma}{r}\right)^{12}-\left(\frac{\sigma}{r}\right)^{6}&space;\right&space;]" title="U^{LJ}(r)=4\epsilon\left[\left(\frac{\sigma}{r}\right)^{12}-\left(\frac{\sigma}{r}\right)^{6} \right ]" />